Ford Focus Estate interior, tech and comfort

 How is the quality and layout?

-Ford seriously improved the quality of the Mk4 Focus’s interior, and this facelift has made things better still.
-The eight-inch touchscreen and climate control panel on the pre-facelift car has been banished in favour of a stunning new 13.2-inch widescreen infotainment system.
+When Ford launched the Mk4 Focus, it seriously improved the quality of the car’s interior, and the facelift made the car better still.
+Its original eight-inch touchscreen and climate control panel has been replaced by a stunning new 13.2-inch widescreen infotainment system.

-Most of the cabin controls have been moved onto this new screen, which is normally a cause for concern.
+Most of the cabin controls have been moved onto this new screen, which we’re normally not fans of.
 However, Ford has been clever with the Focus’s menu design.
 The climate controls are all accessible from a fixed toolbar at the bottom of the screen, and the rest of the interior functions are no more than two prods away.
 It’s very slick.

-The dashboard also feels like it’s been bolted into the car better and the materials are of a slightly better quality.
+The dashboard also feels like it’s been bolted into the car more solidly than before, and the materials are of a slightly better quality.
 The trim changes according to the specification – our Active-spec test car featured an excellent set of heated leather seats and a natty blue trim piece for the dash.

 Infotainment and tech

 We’ve touched on this already, but we’ll bring it up again.
 The Focus Estate’s new 13.2-inch infotainment system is brilliant.
-It’s fast, it’s responsive and all of the functions you regularly need to access are close at hand.
-It’s also paired with a voice recognition system that can understand even the thickest of accents.
-Trust us, we gave our resident northern yokel the car to check.
+It’s fast, it’s responsive and all the functions you regularly need to access are never more than a couple of pokes away.
+It’s also paired with a voice recognition system that can understand even the thickest regional accents.
+Trust us, we gave the keys to our resident northern yokel to check.

 Comfort